wahlby-lab/TMA-studies/README.md

 <table>
     <tr>
         <td width="65%">
-            <p>To start, follow these instructions, there is no need to go over all the repository, just start here and if you want, watch the video:</p>
+            <p>To start, we refer to this part as track 1.
+Follow these instructions, there is no need to go over all the repository.
+Just start here and, if you want, watch the video:</p>
             <p>The file <a href="https://github.com/wahlby-lab/TMA-studies/blob/master/blockAlign.py">blockAlign.py</a> runs 3 steps:</p>
             <ul>
                 <li>Color unmixing </li>